aibasel-teaching/krummstab/README.md

 the changes above and marking the teams you already sent feedback to earlier as "not relevant".

+### How do I upgrade an existing Krummstab installation to the newest version?
+In the directory of your installation/uv project, run `uv sync --upgrade`.

 ### How can I install and use Krummstab without uv?
 ```sh
 # Create an empty directory, e.g. called ki-fs23-marking, and navigate into it.